1

 The lower part of a large stone lantern.

-The boy sat down there, hid his face in both hands, and began to cry.
+The boy sat down there and, hiding his face in both hands, began to cry.

 73

-Behind the lower part of the previous stone lantern.
+Behind the lower part of the stone lantern in front.

 A man stood alone, listening intently to something.